Mixtape Medley CAL. A New Crochet Blanket Pattern

 Handmade crafts

 I’ve got some random makes too.
 Leftovers from playing/experimenting.
-I really like the rose brooches.
-They’re aran alpaca with wool felt leaves.
+I really like the crochet rose brooches with felt leaves.
 The rose is Attic 24’s May Rose.

 Crochet hearts with roses.

 Speaking of Attic 24, these are the May roses used on a sweet crochet heart.
-Have a look here for the original inspiration.
+Have a look at the original Heart Hangers for inspiration.

 crochet hearts and flowers